 Cable television: Charter Communications, 800-581-0081; Channel 12 is the local public access channel in Cokato.

-The Cokato Post Office is located at 190 Third Street SE.
-Window hours are Mondays through Fridays, 8:30 a.m. to 4:30 p.m. and Saturdays, 8 to 9:15 a.m.
-Lobby hours are Mondays through Fridays, 6 a.m. to 8 p.m.; Saturdays 6 a.m. to 6 p.m., and closed on Sundays and holidays.
+Post Office: The Cokato Post Office is located at 190 Third Street SE.
+Window hours are Monday through Friday, 8:30 a.m. to 4:30 p.m., and Saturday, 8 to 9:15 a.m.
+Lobby hours are Monday through Friday, 6 a.m. to 8 p.m.; Saturday, 6 a.m. to 6 p.m., and closed on Sunday and holidays.

-Contact Wright County Government Center at 800-362-3667, or Wright County Community Action Agency (320) 963-6500.
+Contact Wright County Government Center at 800-362-3667, or Wright County Community Action Agency 320 963-6500.